 The feedback on the Level 1 Certification has been overwhelmingly positive.

-In the past 7 years we’ve enrolled more than 40,000 students in the course.
+In the past 7 years we’ve enrolled over 70,000 students in the course.
 And student satisfaction ratings exceed 99 percent, meaning nearly 100 percent of our students rate the course as “excellent”.

 And, in case you missed the video above, here are some thoughts from a few of the top coaches in the industry: